 Federal employees in Texas also cannot claim compensation through the state workers’ compensation program.
 However, according to the Federal Employees’ Compensation Act, they can submit a benefits claim to the Office of Workers’ Compensation Programs at the U.S. Department of Labor.
 Their claim will then be handled within the federal system.

-If you have sustained a workplace injury and would like to know if you are eligible to file a claim, please reach out to the team here at Stephens Law Firm, PLLC,.
-We would be happy to review your case and let you know if you may be entitled to compensation.
+If you have sustained a workplace injury and would like to know if you are eligible to file a claim, please reach out to an experienced attorney here at Stephens Law Firm, PLLC,.
+Jason Stephens would be happy to review your case and let you know if you may be entitled to compensation.

 Common Injuries Sustained in Texas Workplace Accidents